How supplier diversity programs can help small businesses grow

 What does it mean to become a diverse supplier?

 A diverse supplier is a company that is at least 51% owned and operated by individuals from a traditionally underrepresented or underserved group.
-Businesses that meet this definition can get certified through organizations like Women in Business Enterprise National Council and Disability:IN.
+Businesses that meet this definition can get certified through organizations like Women's Business Enterprise National Council, National Minority Supplier Development Council, National LGBT Chamber of Commerce and Disability:IN.
 Certification is key because many corporate supplier diversity programs are only available to certified diverse-owned businesses.

 In addition to providing availability to corporate supplier diversity programs, certification programs often provide education sessions, training and networking events to support business growth.
 They can also create opportunities to join business networks and councils.